A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Global convergence

 \section{Global convergence}

-In this section, we will establish the convergence of Algorithm \ref{Algo:RQNBM}, i.e., if the number of serious iteration steps is finite, then the last serious iteration is stationary; otherwise every accumulation point of the serious iteration sequence is stationary.
-In the convergence analysis, we set the tolerance $\varepsilon= 0$.
-These analyses can be seen as generalizations of \cite[\S 3]{vlvcek2001globally}.
-The following three lemmas present some necessary results for our analysis.
-We use $\|R_{x_{k+1}}^{-1}(y_{k+1})\|$ instead of $\|y_{k+1}-x_{k+1}\|$ in the European setting, because $\|y_{k+1}-x_{k+1}\|$ does not apply in the Riemannian setting.
+In this section, we establish the convergence of Algorithm \ref{Algo:RQNBM}, i.e., if the number of serious iteration steps is finite, then the last serious iteration is stationary; otherwise, every accumulation point of the serious iteration sequence is stationary.
+In the convergence analysis, the tolerance is set to be $\varepsilon= 0$.